Heath Charnock: Governance

-Heath Charnock is part of the Chorley parliamentary constituency which elected Lindsay Hoyle as Member of Parliament for the Labour party at the 2010 General Election.
+Heath Charnock is part of the Chorley parliamentary constituency which elected Lindsay Hoyle as Member of Parliament for the Labour party at the 2010 General Election, and in 2024 as The Speaker.

 Geography

 The township is crossed by the River Yarrow and its eastern boundary is the Upper Rivington Reservoir.
 The land rises to the north east reaching a height of 650 ft.
 It covers an area of 1599 acre including 58 acre of inland water, (the reservoir).
 The township was mostly agricultural, but there were brick works, stone quarries and a cotton mill operating in the early 20th century.

 Transport

 The A6 road passes through Heath Charnock, connecting Chorley and Adlington, and the Bolton to Chorley road branches off to Horwich.There are roads to Wigan and Rivington.
 The M61 crosses the township north to south and is accessed at junction 6, Horwich, and junction 8, Chorley.

 The Manchester, Bolton to Preston railway passes through Heath Charnock, with the nearest station is at Adlington.

 The Leeds and Liverpool Canal passes through the township.